California Cannibal’s parole rescinded

 “informed by one of white America’s oldest and most paranoiac of racist-psychosexual myths: the captivity narrative

-In these narratives, civilised society is threatened by an evil outside force, and something precious (usually a woman) is stolen and must be recovered.
+In these narratives, civilised society is threatened by an evil outside force, and something precious (usually a woman, seen as a possession) is stolen and must be recovered.
 In Bone Tomahawk, traditional narratives are challenged to some extent – the women are not passive, Brooder’s prejudice is challenged, the savages are motivated by the drifters desecrating their burial ground.
 But the heroes are white men, the story is told from their perspective, the fear of the outsider or alien (remember this is only a few years after 9/11) offers a stark binary which equates civilised with good and savage with evil.
 It is the myth that was used to justify manifest destiny and the genocide of the Native American tribes.
 The trogs are barely human – they are covered in white mud which disguises their humanity and they have whistles implanted in their throats instead of having voices, so they cannot be engaged in rational discussion.
 We see a prisoner scalped and then cut open while alive, to establish their monstrosity.

 Their own women, we see at the end, are heavily pregnant, blinded and their limbs removed, so they are simply breeding machines for more warriors, a reference, intentional or not, to the way anti-Islamic propaganda depicts Moslem women as blinded by fundamentalist controls and their burqa.

 But perhaps the Professor is the most interesting character.
-In Westerns, there were good Indians who were assimilated into the dominant culture, often assisted in spreading ‘civilisation’ (think Tonto in The Lone Ranger).
+In Westerns, there were ‘good Indians’ who were assimilated into the dominant culture, often assisted in spreading ‘civilisation’ (think Tonto in The Lone Ranger).

 Cannibal News June 2021: SWISS COURT SENTENCES CANNIBAL TO 20 YEARS